cits5501/cits5501.github.io/assets/lectures/lect05c--logic.md

 \end{center}
 ```

+-   In the terminology used by the Ammann and Offutt textbook, a
--   A *predicate* is an expression that evaluates to a boolean value.\
+    *predicate* is a "top-level" logic expression[^top] that evaluates to a boolean value.
-    (So the expression as a whole is a predicate, as are
-    some of its parts -- e.g. $i < j$)

 -   Predicates can contain
     -   boolean variables (e.g. $b$)